• Posted:

 • Successful appointment of AFFDP Dr. Her to Assistant Professor in Education and Human Services.

 • Hosted 4 workshops Best Practices for Inclusive and Excellent Faculty Recruitment satisfying the ADVANCE Center goal of educating and equipping search committees to be fair, inclusive, equitable in their search for excellent and diverse faculty.
 This program is available for members of search committees to attend, satisfying the requirement to attend every other year.
 An additional three special consultation workshops were held in the spring for search committees launched later in the season.
-Of 136 members of Faculty Search Committees, 47% completed training (Dec 2024 statistic)
+Of 136 members of Faculty Search Committees, 47% completed training (Dec 2024 statistic).
+We also identified gaps in processes, particularly amongst searches with lower workshop engagement, and in non-traditional searches.

 • Faculty Recruitment Ambassador Program recognized by HEED; Trained new cohort of ambassadors (22); Met with 141 candidates across campus.

-• Consult to Faculty Affairs on internal process and workflow expectations, including data tracking
+• Consult on internal process and workflow expectations, including data tracking

-• Supported the work on the special new administration working group.
+• Supported the work on the special committee addressing administrative actions.

 • Administered Spring Lessons Learned end of search cycle survey.
-(Faculty Affairs reports the final slate of incoming faculty members).
+(Stand alone reporting will follow; Faculty Affairs will report the final slate of incoming faculty members).

 • Onboarding and Infrastructure for Faculty Success